oslabs-beta/GuarDenoQL/README.md

-2. `mutationCost`: represents the cost of a mutation (some popular [cost analysis algorithms](https://shopify.engineering/rate-limiting-graphql-apis-calculating-query-complexity) will make mutations more expensive than queries)
+2. `mutationCost`: represents the cost of a mutation (some popular [cost analysis algorithms](https://shopify.engineering/rate-limiting-graphql-apis-calculating-query-complexity) make mutations more expensive than queries)

 3. `objectCost`: represents the cost of an object that has subfields